the-krafty-koder/mastering/notes/distributed-systems/scalability.md

     2. It makes sure there is no downtime.
 If a container instance stops or becomes unresponsive, it will be restarted.
     3. Provides functionalities to support service discovery or load balancing
     4. Provides orchestrated access to durable storage so that data can be persisted as needed.
-    5. Automatic rollouts and rollbacks of apps with zero downtime.
+    5. Automatic rollouts and rollbacks of apps with zero downtime (zero downtime restarts)
     6. Provides secrets storage for sensitive data.

 # Decomposition